ni/measurement-plugin-python/examples/README.md

 ### Creating Simulated Devices for Example Measurements

-- To enable simulation for all the modular instrument and VISA examples, copy `.env.simulation` to `.env` in the `examples` directory.
+- To enable simulation for all the modular instrument and VISA examples, copy `.env.simulation` to `.env` in the root directory.

 ### Executing the Example Measurements